helix-foundation/currency/contracts/governance/README.md

 The `TimedPolicies` contract manages the time-based recurring processes that form the governance system.
-Existing processes that are activated by this inherit from the interface `ITimeNotifier` to have the function `notifyGenerationIncrease` which is called by this contract.
+Existing processes that are activated by this inherit from the interface `IGenerationIncrease` to have the function `notifyGenerationIncrease` which is called by this contract.
 The policy voting contract is directly cloned from this contract.

 ##### Process Overview
-This contract holds and maintains an array `notificationHashes` which contains the ERC1820 keys for the different `ITimeNotifier` contracts.
+This contract holds and maintains an array `notificationHashes` which contains the ERC1820 keys for the different `IGenerationIncrease` contracts.
 This is set on construction.
 When the generation increase is triggered, this contract looks up the addresses for each of these contracts and calls their implementation of `notifyGenerationIncrease`.